Patriots vs. Seahawks prediction, odds, kickoff time, spread: 2026 Super Bowl picks today

-Patriots vs. Seahawks prediction, odds, date, time: 2026 Super Bowl picks from 10,000 model simulations
+Patriots vs. Seahawks prediction, odds, kickoff time: 2026 Super Bowl picks from 10,000 model simulations

 Kickoff is at 6:30 p.m.
 ET from Levi's Stadium in Santa Clara, Calif.
 Seattle is the 4.5-point favorite in the latest Seahawks vs. Patriots odds from DraftKings Sportsbook, as this is tied for the largest Super Bowl spread over the last 15 years.
 The over/under for total points is 45.5.
 Before making any Patriots vs. Seahawks picks, check out the NFL predictions from the SportsLine Projection Model.